Enquire About This Tour Code EEBI Balkans to Istanbul

 Day 42 to 42 - Istanbul

 Istanbul is an enchanting fusion of East and West.
 Narrow alleys are flanked by wooden Ottoman houses while a nearby funky restaurant and bar strip in the down-town area pumps out Turkish pop.
 There are many great places to explore including, but not limited to, the Blue Mosque, St Sophia and the Grand Bazaar.
 The Blue Mosque, also known as the Mosque of Sultan Ahmet, is nearly 400 years old and still an active mosque that non-Muslims can visit for free outside of the five daily prayers.
 St Sophia (Hagia Sophia) was built 1,500 years ago and was the largest enclosed space in the world.
-The Grand Bazaar (Kapali Carsi) is the oldest and largest closed bazaar in the world, housing around 4, but now the bazaar is full of carpets,000 shops within 60 alleyways.
-It used to be the city's main trading centre, ceramics, jewellery and leather goods.
+The Grand Bazaar (Kapali Carsi) is the oldest and largest closed bazaar in the world, housing around 3000 shops within 61 alleyways.
+It used to be the city's main trading centre of ceramics, jewellery and leather goods.

 In your free time you could take a relaxing Turkish bath and then possibly board a local ferry on the Bosphorus to observe the beautifully lit sprawl of Istanbul by night and then finish your evening with the timeless wind-down of smoking a nargileh (Ottoman water pipe).